Dr. Prendergast offers treatment options for patients of all ages to address crooked teeth, including clear braces and cosmetic treatments.

 Are crooked teeth passed down genetically?

 Genetics may play a role in crooked teeth, but it is not the main reason a patient’s teeth are crooked.
-Plenty of children with crooked teeth have parents with natural perfectly straight teeth.
-Missized jaw development is the leading cause of crooked teeth.
+Plenty of children with crooked teeth have parents with naturally perfectly straight teeth.
+Jaw development is the leading cause of crooked teeth.

 Can I treat crooked teeth by myself?